Feature Articles: Food, Fitness and Cooking and Produce

 Pumpkins can be used in many tasty ways

-Janet Hackert, regional nutrition and health education specialist, Harrison County, University of Missouri Extension
+Janet Hackert, Nutrition and Health Education Specialist, Harrison County, University of Missouri Extension

-Although we often think of pumpkins in terms of pie or Halloween decorations, pumpkins and pumpkin plants are more versatile than most people think.
+Although we often think of pumpkins in terms of pie or Halloween decorations, pumpkins are more versatile than most people think.

 Pumpkin can be canned, frozen or dried for later use.
-Can pumpkin in chunks — pureed pumpkin is too thick to can safely, and no research-based recipe or procedure has been developed.
+Can pumpkin in chunks — pureed pumpkin is too thick to can safely, and no research-based recipe or procedure has been developed for home canning.
 The University of Georgia Cooperative Extension Service has a procedure to can pumpkin or other winter squash.

 To freeze, select full-colored mature pumpkins with fine texture.
 Wash, cut into cooking-size sections and remove seeds.
 Cook until soft in boiling water, steam, pressure cooker, oven or microwave.
 Small pumpkins can be pierced and baked whole on a tray in an oven or microwave until soft.
-To cool, place pan containing the pumpkin in cold water and stir occasionally.
+Bake at 325°F until a fork or knife pierces the skin easily.
+Let cool and scoop out the flesh.
+It should fall away from the skin when done.
+To cool cubed, steamed pumpkin, place the pan containing the pumpkin in cold water and stir occasionally.
 Then remove the pulp from the rind and mash.
-Package the pumpkin in sealable containers or bags, label and freeze until you’re ready to use it.
+Package the pumpkin in sealable containers or bags in amounts to match your recipes, label and freeze until ready to use it.

 Pumpkin can be used to make pies, but it can be used in many other ways too.
 Try it as squash chunks, with just a little margarine drizzled on them.
 Or puree the squash, add a little margarine, sprinkle with cinnamon, cloves and nutmeg, and you have a quick and easy crust-less mock-pumpkin pie.
 The puree can also be used in cakes, cookies and bread.